equinor/az-static-web-app-docs-template/README.md

 ```
 5. (Optional) Consider renaming the workflow-file to something more descriptive, like `deploy-site.yml`.
 This will show up above your workflow when clicking on a GitHub Workflow run.
 6. (Optional) Consider giving the workflow a more descriptive name.
 This is done by changing the `name`-value in the yml-file.
 This name shows up in your GitHub Actions, so giving it a descriptive name makes it easier for you to find it there.
 7. (Optional).
 The workflow-file uses the GitHub-secret twice for its `azure_static_web_apps_api_token`-parameter (it is named something like `secrets.XXX`).
 If you want to rename this to something more descriptive (like e.g. `secrets.DEPLOYMENT_TOKEN`), copy the deployment token and create a new GitHub Action Secret with the desired name.
 Use this name in your yml-file.
 See the [under-the-hood](#under-the-hood)-section for information on how to locate the deployment token and GitHub Secret.
+You can then delete the old GitHub Action Secret.
+8. Commit and push your changes, and verify that you action finishes successfully.

 ## Modifying the documentation